mendix/docs/ATS/Projects.md

 **Mendix API Key**

 The API key that you created in your sprintr project for ATS.
+(Be aware of the fact that this is not the User API key, but the Project API key which can be found in the project settings in sprintr)

 **Project Users**